This slimming friendly Chicken Tartiflette recipe has all the authentic flavours without the hefty calories and Points – perfect for chilly evenings!

 - Use a container or bag that is suitable for freezing.

-To get the best result after freezing, microwave the Chicken Tartiflette and then transfer into an oven proof dish.
-Pop into a hot oven and the top with get nice and crispy again!
+To get the best result after freezing, we recommend microwaving the Chicken Tartiflette and then transfer into an oven proof dish.
+Pop into a hot oven and the top will get nice and crispy again!

 - Preheat the oven to 220°C. Cut the potatoes into small cubes and put into a pan of water to boil on the hob.
 The potatoes will need to cook through but be careful not to over cook them, they still need to hold their shape well.

-- Add the gammon, chicken, water, stock cube and mustard powder to the frying pan and spray with low calorie cooking spray.
-Also add 1 tsp of the garlic granules.
-Gently sauté the meat until it has coloured and then add the leek and mushrooms.
+- Spray a frying pan with low calorie cooking spray and add the gammon and chicken.
+Gently saute the meat until it has coloured.
+Pour in the water, stock cube, mustard powder and 1tsp of garlic granules then add the leek and mushrooms.